epfl-ada/ada-2022-project-superplainteamname2022/docs/index.markdown

 ### 1.3 What are the keywords in the plot of each movie?

 While topics provide a top-down view of all movie plots, it remains unclear whether we can group movie plots in a bottom-up manner, namely first looking at the important information in each movie plot and then trying to identify patterns in the collected important information.
 First, we define the **important information** in movie plots as **keywords**.
 We use KeyBERT to extract all unigram, bigram, and trigram keywords in each movie plot and turn each token in the extracted keywords into a pre-trained word vector.
-The sum of all keyword vectors then represents all the important information we summarize from a movie plot.
-We define the sum of all keyword vectors of a movie as **KeySum**.
+The sum of all keyword vectors then represents all the important information we summarize from a movie plot, defined as **KeySum**.
 We then use K-Means to cluster those KeySum into 17 clusters.
 Visualization of 10 of 17 KeySum clusters (to avoid clutter) is given below (reduce dimensionality to 2 for visualization using t-SNE).

+Clear patterns can be seen from clusters of KeySum.

 <video width="320" height="240" controls>
   <source src="./images/topic.mp4" type="video/mp4">